facundobatista/dsaf/README.md

     <img width="80%" src="media/distributed-cycle.svg">
 </p>

-## Key features of the configurator node:
+## Key features of the Configurator node:

 - Exposes a well-known WiFi network and accepts connections on port 80 (for humans) and other ports (for sensors).
 - Pressing a button enables WiFi and triggers the configurator node to enter "listening mode."
 If there is no interaction with the device for 5 seconds, it returns to "rest mode."